Zantac Lawsuit Lawyer

 • A diagnosis in which cancer appeared in one of the areas associated with the use of Zantac, including the digestive tract or the blood.

-• A latency period between the onset of Zantac use and the diagnosis of cancer that is at least one year.
+• A latency period between the onset of Zantac use and the diagnosis of cancer of at least one year.
 The amount of latency depends on the type of cancer you are diagnosed with.

 I was using Zantac over-the-counter medication.
 What should I use to treat my heartburn now?